Poisonite/MakeMKV-Auto-Rip/ROADMAP.md

 #### Repeat Mode Configs

-- **Description**: Add configurations to the json file for repeat mode and drive loading delay
+- **Description**: Add configurations to the config file for repeat mode and drive loading delay
 - **Benefits**: Users can easily enable/disable repeat mode and set their preferred delay
 - **Contribution Difficulty**: 🟢 Beginner-Friendly
 - **Details**:
   1. Add a configuration option to turn repeat mode on or off
   2. Add a configuration option to adjust the delay time when loading drives (in seconds)

+#### NPM Package Distribution

+- **Description**: Package and publish MakeMKV Auto Rip as an npm package
+- **Benefits**: Easier installation and updates for Node.js users
+- **Contribution Difficulty**: 🟡 Intermediate
+- **Details**:
+  - Prepare the codebase for npm packaging
+  - Write documentation for npm installation and usage
+  - Publish to the npm registry

 ### 🔄 Lower Priority